hackupc/guides-page/_pages/guide/sponsor.md

 ### What do you do with swag?
 Participants love company swag!
 If you have a table, feel free to bring it for your table.
-If you don't have a table but still have swag to give out, contact us and we will put it out for you.

 ### How can I join Slack?

-Get onto our Slack at [slack.hackcu.org](https://slack.hackcu.org) to communicate with participants, mentors, other sponsors and the admin team.
+When the event approaches we will send you an invitation link so you can join the slack and start talking with the hackers!

 ### Will there be food and drinks?
 We will be providing all meals, snacks and drinks, and you are allowed to eat and drink anything at the event!

-### What information should I provide for my company challenge?
-In order to make the most of your challenge during HackCU, we recommend you to provide with the following:

-- Challenge name: How should we call your challenge?
-- Prize: What will the winners get on your challenge?
-- Description: This can be a document.
-Should provide answers to the following questions:
-  - What is the challenge?
-  - What your company is looking for?
-  - What is provided to help hackers solve the challenge?
-Provide links to any resources here as well.
-  - How will hacks be judged?
-What makes a hack win?
-  - Project examples

-Please provide this as soon as you have it.
-We will publish it our live page and devpost.
-You can provide us with a link to documentation to reference to hackers.
+If you want to bring your own food fee free, however we provide all kind of diet options.

 ---